 As defined by the new SCKLS E-book Reimbursement grant program, e-books are defined as books audio books, and/or magazines in digital format that are available for loan or use through a member library’s automated library system, e-book access platform or through an e-reader device loaned by the member library.
 E-textbooks are ineligible for a matching grant as are a member library’s participation, administrative, maintenance or other vendor fees associated with e-book purchases.

-E-book vendors may include but are not limited to Amazon, Baker & Taylor, Barnes and Noble, Ebsco, Follet, Overdrive, Proquest, Recorded Books, Zinio and 3M Cloud Library.
-The E-book Reimbursement Grant Request amount must equal the amount of e-books purchased and not exceed $3,000.
+E-book vendors may include but are not limited to Amazon, Baker & Taylor, Barnes and Noble, Ebsco, Follett, OverDrive, Proquest, Recorded Books, Zinio and 3M Cloud Library.
+The E-book Reimbursement Grant Request amount must not exceed the cost of e-books purchased, up to a maximum of $3,000.

 SCKLS has allocated a total of $70,000 or $35,000 for Round One 2017 and $35,000 for Round Two 2017 E-book Reimbursement Grants.